-Together, the paintings, sculptures and drawings provide a picture of five decades of French art and of the Impressionists of their time.
+Comprised of paintings, sculptures and drawings, Impressionism, sensation and inspiration provides a picture of five decades of French art and of the Impressionists of their time.
 The book also pays attention to all the paintings that the Hermitage owns by Vincent van Gogh.
 These works are not allowed to travel and therefore cannot be exhibited in Amsterdam, but are all depicted and described in this book.